stevewhitmore/notes/aws/aws-dev-cert/iam.md

 - Access Key ID is made up of 20 random uppercase alphanumeric characters
 - Secret Access Key ID is made up of 40 random upper/lowercase characters

-*The Secret Access Key will only be visible upon creation and cannot be recoverred sine AWS doesn't store a copy.
+*The Secret Access Key will only be visible upon creation and cannot be recoverred since AWS doesn't store a copy.
 If it's lost a new set of keys will need to be created*

 Keys must be applied and associated with application.
 - AWS CLI needs to be instructed to use Access Keys